-- Eliminate the need for a new landfill through the diversion and/or elimination of waste. - Improve the quality and reduce the quantity of storm water run-off that is going into the river. - Create new sources of green energy where feasible. - · Increase use of renewable energy in City operations. - Reduce greenhouse gas (GHG) emissions tied to City operations. - Address soil-quality issues on city-owned properties. - Improve access to ecological systems and spaces, both natural and naturalized. - Become a recognized leader in Cold Climate Energy Efficiency. - Increase self-reliance on green energy for City operations.
+- Improve the quality and reduce the quantity of storm water run-off that is going into the river. - Create new sources of green energy where feasible. - Increase use of renewable energy in City operations. - Reduce greenhouse gas (GHG) emissions tied to City operations. - · Address soil-quality issues on City-owned properties. - Improve access to ecological systems and spaces, both natural and naturalized. - Become a recognized leader in Cold Climate Energy Efficiency. - Increase self-reliance on green energy for City operations.